amacdougall/alanmacdougall-octopress-blog/source/_posts/2012-06-08-interactive-debugging-with-pry.md

 peek at your code and tinker with its innards at will.
 To resume, `Ctrl-D`; your code will roar back to life and keep going until it hits another `binding.pry`.

+If you run your local Rails instance with `rails server` or `./script/server`, you can even drop into a Pry session right in your terminal, using the same `binding.pry` technique.
+Rails debug spam stops: Pry starts.

 ## One Step at a Time

 The `pry-nav` plugin makes it easy to execute your code one step at a time.
-When your code hits the brick wall of `binding.py`, you can walk it forward, line by line, with `next` -- or just `n` if you're not feeling so talkative.
+When your code hits the brick wall of `binding.py`, you can walk it forward, line by line, with `next` -- or if you're not feeling so talkative, [alias it to 'n'](https://github.com/nixme/pry-nav#pry-nav) in `.pryrc`.

 ![frozen in time](/post_content/2012-06-08-interactive-debugging-with-pry/pry_debugging_002.png)